 c.
 To take note of matters arising in the District and County and other Councils affecting the District,

 d.
 To make representations where necessary to all other bodies affecting the District,

 e.
 To promote friendly relations throughout the community,

 f.
 Generally to represent the interests of the residents and safeguard their environment and community.

-6. The officers of the Association shall be; Chairman, Vice-Chairman, Hon.
+6. The officers of the Association shall be: Chair, Hon.
 Secretary and Hon.
 Treasurer.
-The Chairman and the Vice-Chairman shall not be actively involved with any political party.
+The Chair shall not be actively involved with any political party.

 a.
-The Officers and up to 12 members of the Executive Committee shall be elected by the attending members annually in the General Meeting
+The Officers and other members of the Executive Committee shall be elected by the attending members annually in the General Meeting,

 e.
-Co-opted members will serve until the next AGM and be eligible to stand for elected office or co-opted again by newly elected EC
+Co-opted members will serve until the next AGM and be eligible to stand for elected office or co-opted again by newly elected Executive Committee,

 f.
-Anyone ineligible due to application of Rule 7c will be eligible to stand again at and from the following AGM
+Anyone ineligible due to application of Rule 8c will be eligible to stand again at and from the following AGM.